AJMansfield/Intelligence-Core-Public/kttu02.5.md

 This newest addition to the party you've nicknamed "Coke", partially because the one syllable you've managed to catch of her real name sounds a bit like "cola", and partially because you couldn't be arsed to care when making it up.
-She just appeared one day, and is now apparently part of the team.
+She just appeared one day, and is now apparently part of the "team".
 In any case, the name stuck, and it's not like any of them know the difference.

 In other news,
-  Jerry has gone ahead and without further discussion just _gotten_ the large spool of cable he mentioned borrowing from the dome crews.
+  Jerry just went ahead and without further discussion just _got_ a large spool of cable.
-You don't know how much it cost him in money or favors to get, when he was expected to return it, or how he got it through the doorway into the apartment, but one thing you _do_ know is that it's far thinner than the nominal half-inch your design requires, and would be far too weak to bear the required load.
+You don't know how much it cost him in money or favors to get, or how he got it through the doorway into the apartment by himself, but one thing you _do_ know is that it's far thinner than the nominal half-inch your design requires, and would be far too weak to bear the required load.

 He doesn't seem fazed though when you explain this to him, and you're left with the impression that he's probably going to just show up tomorrow with _another_ spool of cable.

-In the mean time though, you get Nydia to help you move the bloody thing back outside, as where it currently rests it's blocking half of the entryway into the apartment.

 These sorts of developments just seem to _happen_ now, apparently.

 Initially you try to resist,